TNA Sacrifice (2016): Storylines

+TNA Impact Sacrifice 2016 featured five different professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+Wrestlers were portrayed as either villains or heroes in the scripted events that built tension and culminated in a wrestling match involving.

 Eric Young wrestled his last match in TNA at Sacrifice and was the defending King of the Mountain Champion heading into the event.

 On the January 26 episode of Impact Wrestling, Bram formed an alliance with Eric Young.
 On the April 12 episode of Impact Wrestling, Bram and Young failed to win the World Tag Team Championship from Beer Money, Inc. in a four-way match also involving The BroMans and Decay after Young accidentally hit Bram.
 The following week, on Impact Wrestling, Young insulted the fans and vowed to leave TNA with his King of the Mountain Championship and ordered Bram to leave with him but Bram refused and said that he would no longer be Young's lackey and the title belt would look better around Bram's waist, which led to Young attacking him and ending their alliance, which set up a match between Bram and Young for the King of the Mountain Championship at Sacrifice.

 Drew Galloway was the defending TNA World Heavyweight Champion heading into Sacrifice.

 On the March 15 episode of Impact Wrestling, Mike Bennett attacked Ethan Carter III during his three-way match against Matt Hardy and Jeff Hardy for the World Heavyweight Championship, thus costing EC3, the title.
 The following week, on Impact Wrestling, EC3 eliminated Bennett from a gauntlet match to determine the #1 contender for the title and then Bennett interfered, causing EC3's elimination.> Bennett would wrestle EC3 on numerous occasions over the following weeks, which set up a no disqualification match between the two at Sacrifice.